-Bass is a professor of medicine and division chief of cardiology at the UF
+Bass is a professor of medicine and chief of the division of cardiology at the UF

-College

-of Medicine – Jacksonville.
-He also serves as program director of the college's
+College of Medicine – Jacksonville.
+He also serves as program director of

-Interventional Cardiology Fellowship and medical director of the UF Health Cardiovascular
+the college's Interventional Cardiology Fellowship Program and medical director

-Center – Jacksonville.
-Bass is board-certified in internal medicine, cardiovascular
+board-certified in internal medicine, cardiovascular disease and interventional

 Michelle M. Boynton